-Since 2012, Cherish has invested more than $480,000 in several clinical trials and research programs developed by Australian researchers through the Queensland Centre for Gynaecological Cancer Research (QCGC Research).
+Since 2012, Cherish has invested over $1million in several clinical trials and research programs developed by Australian researchers through the Queensland Centre for Gynaecological Cancer Research (QCGC Research).

 There is no doubt, this investment has resulted in kinder treatments for women with gynaecological cancer and saved lives.

 Here are some of the breakthroughs that Cherish has helped to fund.

 Cherish funding helped to start this Australian research project.
 The feMMe trial aims to treat obese women with early-stage endometrial cancer less invasively with the use of an intra-uterine device combined with a weight-loss program and a diabetes drug.
 The potential benefits include fewer hospital bed days, less radical surgery, fewer complications and lower costs to patients.
 Importantly, it will also allow more women to retain their fertility.
 This trial has finished.
 The research team is now analysing the results and planning the next phase of this research.

 ENDO-3 is a world-first randomised clinical trial investigating the benefits and risks of sentinel node biopsy as during the treatment of women with endometrial cancer.
 The trial aims to address a knowledge gap over 30 years old!
 Ultimately, the trial’s outcomes will determine the value of continuing (or not) the procedure in early-stage endometrial cancer treatment.

 Since 2021 when ENDO-3 started, 13 surgeons (11 Australian and two international) have been accredited, and 109 patients, mainly from Queensland, have been enrolled.
 Over the past 18 months, Cherish has committed more than $130,000 to this vital research.